luthy2/zippmessage/README.md

 # ZippMessage Post-Mortem
 Note: Retired code from a bookmarking/link sharing app.
 The project is no longer live.
 Working on a complete rewrite at [zipp2](https://www.github.com/luthy2/zipp2).
-Try a live version at zipp2.herokuapp.com. <br/>
+Try a live version [here](zipp2.herokuapp.com). <br/>

 <a href="#overview">Overview</a>
 <a href = "#details">Details</a>